croepha/the-bike-shed/README.md

 2. Log in as root (you will be doing everything as root) [VSCode] is reccomended (but not required) for [remote work over SSH]
 3. `mkdir /workspaces && git clone https://github.com/croepha/the-bike-shed.git && cd the-bike-shed` (Or open a vscode workspace there)
 4. `bash setup_dev_environment.bash` (or run the "setup dev environment" vscode task)
-5. To build the code and run the tests: `bash build.bash` Hopefully that just worked, if it didn't, please let us know
+5. To build the code and run the tests: `bash build.bash` (or the build task in vscode) Hopefully that just worked, if it didn't, please let us know

 For Schematics, you should also grab [KiCad]